Want to read this article later?

 Just tap MyLCN+ to save it to your account

-What has been your most memorable moment in the job?
+What is your most memorable moment in the job so far?

 How important is your vacation scheme as part of the recruitment process?

 It varies, but we tend to recruit around 50% of trainees through the vacation schemes.
 We encourage direct applications to attract candidates from as wide a talent pool as possible – I have always felt that to recruit exclusively through vacation schemes would exclude candidates who cannot participate because, for example, they can’t get time off work for that period.

 What key skills does your firm look for in candidates when they apply?

 Our trainees are a diverse group.
 They all, however, share good interpersonal skills.
 Building relationships with clients is a key part of the job and all our trainees enjoy that side of it.
 Equally, commercial awareness – a grasp of commercial and economic affairs – is very important.
 For example, how does Brexit relate to the legal sector or one of the firm’s clients?
 Resilience is also needed – law is a really rewarding profession but it can be high pressure.

 What is the most common way that candidates let themselves down in their applications?